krishna-saini/fronend-interview-prep/src/components/Rating/README.md

 1. use fieldset for grouping of some html tags in a form
 2. ~ selects all siblings, + selects next sibling
 3. The data-\* attribute in HTML is a custom attribute that allows developers to store custom data directly within HTML elements.
 It serves as a prefix for custom attributes, indicating that the attribute is intended to store data rather than define a standard HTML attribute
+4. use `mouseEnter` event for mouse movement
-4. How to access values from data-\*
+5. How to access values from data-\*
    <span class="star" data-value="1">&#9733;</span>
    document.querySelector('span').dataset.value
    or